lachlanshoesmith/gork/README.md

 # gork

-stupid discord bot that regurgitates messages its seen before uses valkey to store data. note that valkey glide does not support redis >=8.0.
+stupid discord bot that regurgitates messages its seen before.

+uses valkey to store data. note that valkey glide does not support redis >=8.0.

 ## dev